oncohub-charity/oncohub-charity/README.md

 As a start point we take a look at sarcoma.

-## Learn more:
+## Community and resources:
 - visit official <a href="https://oncohub.xyz" target="_blank">website</a>
-- ask any question, give advise and create community with as on our <a href="https://discord.gg/GtTQqU9t" target="_blank">discord</a> channel
+- to ask general, medical questions, project proposition, give advise and create community with us, join to our <a href="https://discord.gg/GtTQqU9t" target="_blank">discord</a> channel
+- for devs, to ask technical question for specific project better is to ask in github discussion tab

 ## Contribute